 Thailand on a budget: our tips

-Accommodation in Thailand: Guesthouses and B&B
+Accommodation in Thailand: Hotels, Guesthouses, or B&B

-Another good tip: during our stay in Chiang Mai we often went to eat in the markets.
-We lived close to the one behind the university and there we ate in small restaurants/stands for less than one euro per person and it was delicious!
+Another good tip: during our stay in Chiang Mai, we often went to eat in the markets.
+We lived close to the one behind the university, and there we ate in small restaurants/stands for less than one euro per person, and it was delicious!

 Limit withdrawal fees at ATMs